cgeerts/Geerts_C_A3_MiniApp/README.md

 # Geerts_C_A3_MiniApp

 This project demonstrates the usage of a database using<br>
 Vue to present the data dynamically.
+In this case the data<br>
+shows Mini Coopers and their details with fetch requests.

 ## Roadmap